 The law also stipulates the National Health and Nutritional Survey (NHNS).
 NHNS is an equivalent of the U.S. NHANES and is a national sampling survey on nutrition intake and health status.
-NHNS was originally the National Nutrition Survey (NNS) conducted pursuant to the Nutrition Improvement Act since the postwar era.NNS was expanded to include blood exams and health related items.
+NHNS was originally the National Nutrition Survey (NNS) conducted pursuant to the Nutrition Improvement Act since the postwar era.
+NNS was expanded to include blood exams and health related items.
 It took on more importance because it provides evidence to evaluate the outcome of a series of health policy campaigns.

-The new NHNS was started in November 2003 and conducted every year.
-The results of the 2007 survey were recently published.
-It was conducted randomly on the sampled 3,586 households from whom 8,119 people responded to the lifestyle questionnaire, 8,000 people underwent physical exams and 4,018 people provided blood samples.
+The new NHNS was started in November 2003 and is conducted every year.
+It was conducted on the randomly sampled 3,586 households from whom 8,119 people responded to the lifestyle questionnaire, 8,000 people underwent physical exams and 4,018 people provided blood samples.